Why I bring people to the Zoo

 The zoo Animal Ambassadors have chosen to assist us in healing and restoring balance to a world which is perilously teetering on the edge—an imbalance created by how we walk in this world and one that can only be healed by the efforts of people—the animals cannot do it alone.
 Together we can rebuild the bridge that connects people and animals.
 Together we can remove the mental, emotional, spiritual and physical barriers that that have kept us separate for far too long.
 And one day, if we all work together, there will no longer be a need to preserve animals through captivity, nor desire to keep them for entertainment.

 In the meantime they need our support.
 I am proud to serve the Animal Ambassadors—as long as there is breath in my body I will answer their call, but I cannot do this work alone.
 I bring the people to the zoo animals because these animals cannot come to the people, and because this is what the animals have asked me to do.
-Won’t you please join us for a Walk on the Wild Side?

 SHARE THIS ARTICLE